The Financial Services Compensation Scheme protects customers with deposits of up to £85,000 in a bank, building society or credit union.

 The Financial Conduct Authority (FCA) is a UK regulator that oversees the conduct of over 58,000 financial firms.
 It also prudentially regulates 18,000 of these businesses.

 The FCA is not part of the Bank of England - it is a separate public organisation.
-Find out more about them on the FCA’s website.
+Find out more about it on the FCA’s website.